 | ||Refer to Download Configurable RSA Live Rules.|

 | ||Refer to ESA Rule Deployment Steps.|

 | ||Refer to the NetWitness Respond User Guide.|

 *ESA rule deployments are groups of ESA Rules that are processed by an ESA service, such as the ESA Correlation service in NetWitness Platform version 11.3 and later.

 For additional optional advanced ESA Correlation Rules configuration procedures, see Additional ESA Correlation Rules Procedures.

 For more information on alerting with ESA Correlation rules best practices, creating rules, working with trial rules, adding data enrichment sources, viewing statistics for an ESA service, and troubleshooting, see the Alerting with ESA Correlation Rules User Guide.

-The following example shows the changes to NetWitness Platform 10.6.6 ESA rule deployments before and after the upgrade to version 11.3.
+to NetWitness Platform 10.6.6 ESA rule deployments before and after an upgrade to version 11.3 or later.
 In this example, before the upgrade there are six 10.6.6 ESA rule deployments.
 Four deployments have both ESA primary and ESA secondary Event Stream Analysis services.
 One deployment has only the ESA primary service and another one has only the ESA secondary service.
 Each 10.6.6 ESA rule deployment before the upgrade has a set of rules as shown in the following table: